artrugh/sitecore/CustomerDataPlatform/8_implementation_events.md

     - Stream API target endpoint.
         - Use it to send real-time behavioral data to CDP.
 It is determined by the location of the CDP Server
     - Channel, language, and currency.
-        - Channel, language, and currency are parameters that you send from your application to Sitecore CDP during integration.
+        - Parameters that you send from your application to Sitecore CDP during integration.
     - Name of point of sale.
     - Cookie domain.
-        - The cookie domain is the **top-level domain** of the website that you are integrating.
+        - **Top-level domain** of the website that you are integrating.
 The cookie domain ensures that the library cookie is stored in the web browser as a first-party cookie.
 The first character is a full stop.
             - main domain: www.myretailsite.com, cookie: .myretailsite.com
             - subdomain: beta.myretailsite.com, cookie: .beta.myretailsite.com
             - localhost: localhost:5500, cookie: empty string "".
     - Web flow target.
         - If you have chosen to integrate with Sitecore CDP using the Boxever JavaScript Library, you must determine your web flow target.
 The web flow target is the path for the Amazon CloudFront CDN for Sitecore Personalize.

     The _boxeverq object makes using asynchronous syntax to create a queue possible.
-It acts as a queue, which is a **first-in, first-out** data structure that collects function calls until boxever-min.js is ready to run them.
+It acts as a queue, which is a **first-in-first-out** data structure that collects function calls until boxever-min.js is ready to run them.

     Functions run in the order that they are pushed into the _boxeverq object.
 To add something to the queue, use the _boxeverq.push method.
 Functions can contain any arbitrary JavaScript.
 This technique is useful for chaining calls to the API.
 For example, ensuring that a PAYMENT event runs before a CHECKOUT event.